leeejo/hive-uxd/README.md

 # UXD framework for Singapore GDS

 This framework encompasses the entire UXD process we run at Hive.
+The actual site can be viewed [here](http://edisonchee.github.io/hive-uxd/).

 ## Getting started

-First, fork this repo and clone it.
+First, fork this repo and clone it:

 ```
 git clone https://github.com/edisonchee/hive-uxd.git hive-uxd